franrole/cclust_package/docs/examples.rst

 CoclustMod
 ~~~~~~~~~~

-In the following example, the CSTR dataset is loaded from a matlab matrix using
+In the following example, the CSTR dataset is loaded from a Matlab matrix using
 the SciPy library.
 The data is stored in X and a co-clustering model using
 direct maximisation of the modularity is then fitted with 4 clusters.
 The
 modularity is printed and the predicted row labels and column labels are